Records of World Wars I and II

 There is an additional Pearl Harbor document of one-typed page in the file of correspondence of President Franklyn B. Snyder and Fred D. Fagg, Jr. It is entitled "War Diary" and consists of Snyder's remarks about the day.

-Press releases spanning 1940 to 46 are arranged chronologically by date.
+Press releases and publications 1940 to 1946) are arranged chronologically.

 The rationing file consists mainly of internal correspondence.
 There is one clipping from The Summer Northwestern and two documents issued from the U.S. government.
 The documents span 1942 to 1944.
 A separate folder holds two ration books.